 THE DESIGN CITADEL

-Concept for a 3D printed design center
+3D printed design center

 The project is a proposal for a Design Center in the site of the old Baghdad Governorate Building, built in the early 20th century now heavily damaged, in Al-Rusafa.
 The site lies between Al-Rasheedst. to the north, Al-Mutanabbi st., Al-Shuhadaa Bridge and Madrasa Mustansiriya to the east, the Abbasid Palace to the west and Al-Qishla and Tigris river to the south.